AxaFrance/react-toolkit/CODE_OF_CONDUCT.md

 identity and expression, sexual orientation, disability, personal appearance, body size, race, age or religion.

-Examples of unacceptable behavior by participants include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults or other unprofessional conduct.
+Examples of unacceptable behaviour by participants include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults or other unprofessional conduct.